Learning to Drive by Watching YouTube Videos: Action-Conditioned Contrastive Policy Pretraining: Related work

 \subsection{Contrastive Learning}

 Contrastive learning~\cite{he2020momentum,wu2018unsupervised} is a popular pretext task for self-supervised learning.
 It creates supervisory labels via considering each image (instance) in the dataset forms a unique category and applies the learning objective of instance discrimination.
-Previous researches~\cite{he2020momentum,wu2018unsupervised,chen2020simple,grill2020bootstrap} in computer vision use contrastive learning to learn general vision knowledge that transfers well to various downstream tasks.
+Previous works~\cite{he2020momentum,wu2018unsupervised,chen2020simple,grill2020bootstrap} in computer vision use contrastive learning to learn general vision knowledge that transfers well to various downstream tasks.
 In reinforcement learning, CURL~\cite{laskin2020curl} and ATC~\cite{stooke2021decoupling} leverage contrastive learning as an additional signal to learn representation with environmental reward.

-Common practice~\cite{he2020momentum} considers two views, i.e. different augmentations, of a single image as a positive pair and views of different images as negative pairs.
+Common practice~\cite{he2020momentum} considers two views, $i.e.$ different augmentations, of a single image as a positive pair and views of different images as negative pairs.
 We call this type of positive/negative pair as Instance Contrastive Pair (ICP).
 However, ICP only preserves knowledge for visual discriminability without task-relevant information.
 We introduce Action Contrastive Pair (ACP) that contrasts images based on the underlying actions.
-Learning together with ACP and ICP will force the representation to be sensitive to policy-relevant elements.
+Learning together with ACP and ICP will force the representation to focus on the visual elements most relevant to the decision-making process.